Your Phenotype Results

 It influences your energy, your stress response, your pace, your recovery, and the environments you naturally thrive in.

-It’s about recognizing patterns — so you can begin working with your system, rather than against it.
+This is about recognizing patterns so you can begin working with your system, rather than against it.

-Most people will notice one primary pattern, and often a secondary influence.
+Most people will recognize one primary pattern, with a secondary influence that also shapes your experience.

 You thrive with structure, rhythm, and steady pacing.